BEVERAGE PACKAGING

 Minimalism

-2018 is likely to see the trend towards more straightforward design concepts continue to grow.
-Minimalism is a great way to put the emphasis on the core details of a design and prioritize the design content you want to jump out at the consumer.
-Minimalist designs that work can get the product name and brand identity across instantly and improve brand recognition by making a design more striking in a way that sticks in the memory.
+2024 is likely to see the trend toward more straightforward design concepts continue to grow.
+Minimalism remains a great way to emphasize the core details of a design and prioritize the elements you want to stand out to the consumer.
+Effective minimalist designs can convey the product name and brand identity instantly, enhancing brand recognition by making the design more memorable and striking.

-Symbolism is a critical facet of minimalist graphics because you can use a little to express a lot, and can make the difference between brands that achieve iconic status and those that don’t: the red star on Heineken drinks and the Guinness harp are two such examples of brands who use symbolism to create a deeper aura of recognition around their products.
+Symbolism remains a critical aspect of minimalist graphics, as it allows brands to express a lot with very little.
+This can distinguish between brands that achieve iconic status and those that don't.
+For example, the red star on Heineken drinks and the Guinness harp are prime examples of brands using symbolism to create a deeper sense of recognition around their products.

 Millennial Pink